Oelgendy115/BME688-Project/Report_1.md

   - **`SEC_<number>`:** Adjusts the data interval (e.g., `SEC_3000` sets the interval to 3000 milliseconds).
   - **`GETHEAT`:** Requests the current heater profile configuration from the sensor.
   - **`START_CONFIG_UPLOAD`:** Initiates the process to upload a new JSON configuration via the serial interface.
+  - **`END_CONFIG_UPLOAD`:** Marks the end of the process to upload a new JSON configuration via the serial interface.
   - **`STATUS_REPORT`:** Triggers a full sensor status report.

 - **Button Press Actions:**
   - **Single Button Press:**
-    When one button is pressed, it increments or decrements a counter (used for tracking or as a label tag).
+    When one button is pressed, it increments (Button 1) or decrements (Button 2) a counter used for tracking the current odors as a label tag.
   - **Simultaneous Button Press:**
     Pressing both buttons together triggers the cycling of heater profile assignments across sensors.